lzl257/master_thesis_ensemble/README.md

 `src`: Contains generated .csv data for senario A, B, C, D. JSON file stores the status selected in notebook 00.

-`base_learners`: Stores functions for loading data and bias-variance decomposition.
+`base_learners`: Stores the functions for loading data and bias-variance decomposition.
 Also stores the counterfactual outcomes estimated by MC.

-`meta_learner/ensemble_mc`: Stores leave-one-out pseudo counterfactual outcomes for all control units estimated by MC.
+`meta_learner/ensemble_mc`: Stores the leave-one-out pseudo counterfactual outcomes for all control units estimated by MC.

 `visualization`: Contains all functions and class used for plotting.